iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Can't be arsed.which is an indicator of how boring it is<br> :date: __2021-01-13 15:07:16__

 > Very dissapointed my second schedule run and it keeps freezing 😣 11 01.2020 no change app keeps stopping<br> :date: __2021-01-11 21:51:01__

-> Not impressed, the timer wasn't accurate in the slightest.
-Supposed to start with 60 run and 90 second walk alternating but the app simply couldn't keep time.
-I ran 2 and a half miles in around 24 minutes and the app said there was still 17 minutes left of running.
-It was only supposed to be a 20 minute run.
-Not great when you're a beginner trying to get fit.<br> :date: __2021-01-11 18:14:43__

-> Never been able to do it as it crashes all the time as soon as I go in to the app.<br> :date: __2021-01-10 21:37:09__

-> It crashes every single time 😩 sometimes it'll last 5 mins before it crashes, sometimes its only a minute.
-Not good when you're running and don't realise it's happened, which happened to me 😂 a bit useless really, and can see I'm not the only one.
-PLEASE FIX THIS as Apple users don't seem to have the same problems!<br> :date: __2021-01-10 12:56:56__

-> Kept crashing!, didn't even get half way through first session, it had stopped working 3 times<br> :date: __2021-01-07 14:43:07__